Skip to Content

 Here’s an overview of the five covered bridges in Bennington County for your next Vermont adventure.

-If you’re planning your southern Vermont vacation, you might want to check out a few more beautiful spots in Bennington, Vermont while you’re here.
+If you’re planning your southern Vermont vacation, you might want to visit a few more beautiful spots in Bennington, Vermont.

 Why Were Covered Bridges Built in America?